aws-amplify/docs/cli-toolchain/quickstart.md

 #### Configuring auth without social providers

-The easiest way to get up and running if you're just starting is to leverage the Default configuration which is optimized with the most common use cases and choices.
+The easiest way to get started is to leverage the default configuration which is optimized for the most common use cases and choices.

 ```terminal
 $ amplify add auth     ##"amplify update auth" if already configured